 Obviously, these practical steps have often already been taken, even if the home currently counts as a vehicle or chattel.Check VA home loan rates and see if you qualify.

 Mobile home must be on its own lot/property

 Unfortunately, lenders that offer VA loans for manufactured homes aren’t that common.
-In our research we found a few companies offering the program.
+However, in our research we found some companies offering the program (list below).

 AFR Wholesale – Another wholesale lender, AFR states that it offers VA manufactured home loans.
 Since it’s a wholesale lender, you must do your own search for a local mortgage broker or lender which is signed up with AFR.
 The company does not share its manufactured home guidelines publicly, so ask your local lender if they parter with AFR and the terms of the loan.

 Only you, the home buyer, can determine whether a manufactured home works for your situation.
-For many, it’s a great way to purchase a quality home for 10 to 20 percent less than a standard home.Click here to start the VA home loan approval process.
+For many, it’s a great way to purchase a quality home for a fraction of the price of a standard home.Click here to start the VA home loan approval process.